ubaldot/defrecs/stm32f4x/Hello_World/README.md

 There are only two periodic tasks: one running at 1000ms and the other at 200ms.
 However, there are also two deferring tasks associated to the unpredictable events.
 Such deferring tasks call the `usart2_` component.

+### Conclusions

+This was a truly just `Hello World` example, but it exhibit many aspects of DEFRECS.
+In particular, it is shown:

+1. how the system is broken down into components,
+2. how components are grouped into platform and application (Note: only platform components call HAL function, so if you can swap to an e.g. Arduino board all you have to do is to adjust the platform layer, leaving the application untouched),
+3. how interrupts are handled,
+4. how simple is to sketch a block diagram in a Simulink-like style,
+5. how the publish/subscribe mechanism work,
+6. how to use mutexes for protecting internal components state and HAL calls.

+I hope you enjoyed it!